This live image is showing the current reading on the trackside monitor.

 - 60 dBA Normal PIR operations (105 limit) measured at closest residence

-Using all four varianced events, including test days, means fewer than 20 event days during the season where levels were above 105 dBA (2013 will only use two racing variances)
+- Using all four varianced events, including test days, means fewer than 20 event days during the season where levels are above 105 dBA (2015 uses two of the four racing variances)

-More than 600 event days ran at or lower than 105 dBA.
+- More than 500 event days per year run at or lower than 105 dBA.
 (Each particular event on a given day counts as an event day, i.e. a motorcycle track event during the day and a bicycle race at night would mean 2 event days.)

 PIR operates a fixed microphone, 50 feet from the track, just past the “B” bleacher on the front straight.
-This spot was chosen to best capture highest sound levels from the various kinds of events held at PIR.
+This spot was chosen by an independent noise consultant to best capture highest sound levels from the various kinds of events held at PIR.

 The microphone is attached to a digital sound monitor.
 The data is then captured on a computer.
-All the noise files are held, and given to the City’s Noise Control Officer on demand.
+All the noise files are held, and given to the City’s Noise Control Officer on request.

 Should you have an issue with noise levels from the track, please call the track manager at 503.823.5899.
 You can also register a complaint with the City’s Noise Control Hotline at 503.823.7350.

-Former-Commissioner Sam Adams asked for a study of both neighborhood opinions and a technical study of noise in North Portland as it relates to all noise generators, including train and truck traffic, airport noise and PIR operations.
+In 2006 Sam Adams, when he was a City Commissioner, asked for a study of both neighborhood opinions and a technical study of noise in North Portland as it relates to all noise generators, including train and truck traffic, airport noise and PIR operations.
 The technical study was managed by the Noise Control Officer.

 The attitude study, done in 2006, with two phone surveys of North Portland residences, found: